hanzhenl/CampaignOrchestratorDemo/prd.md

 ### Project Overview

-"AI Native Campaign Orchestrator" is a proof-of-concept designed to orchestrate and manage multi-channel marketing campaigns through an AI focused interface.
+"Campaign Launchpad" is a proof-of-concept designed to orchestrate and manage multi-channel marketing campaigns through an AI focused interface.
 The system enables campaign managers to plan, configure, execute, and analyze campaigns across various channels from a unified interface, through text prompts.

 ### Objectives